 - a.
 The remuneration of all Directors of the Company comprises of sitting Fees for attending Board and Committee Meetings.
-Depending upon the meeting attended by Directors, sitting fees are paid in the FY 2021-22 and hence calculation of % increase in remuneration is not applicable. - b.
+Depending upon the meeting attended by Directors, sitting fees are paid in the FY 2022-23 and hence calculation of % increase in remuneration is not applicable. - b.
 The Non Executive Directors do not get any remuneration except for the sitting fees.
 Details of the sitting fees paid to the Non Executive Directors during the year are given in Corporate Governance Report. - c.
-As on 31st March, 2022, the Company had 2 Permanent Employees on rolls. - d.
-We affirm that the remuneration paid during the year 2021-22 is as per the Remuneration policy of the Company.
+As on 31st March, 2023, the Company had 2 Permanent Employees on rolls. - d.
+We affirm that the remuneration paid during the year 2022-23 is as per the Remuneration policy of the Company.

-Disclosure under Rule 5(2)& 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 i) Details of top ten employees of the Company in terms of remuneration drawn during 2021-22:
+Disclosure under Rule 5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 i) Details of top ten employees of the Company in terms of remuneration drawn during 2022-23:

-There are only two employees in the Company and the details of their remuneration drawn in mentioned above in this Report..
+There are only 2 (two) employees in the Company and the details of their remuneration drawn is mentioned above in this Report.

-ii) List of employees of your Company employed throughout the Financial Year 2021-22 and were paid remuneration not less than one crore and two lakh rupees:
+ii) List of employees of your Company employed throughout the Financial Year 2022-23 and were paid remuneration not less than one crore and two lakh rupees:

-During the year under review, there were no employees of the Company drawing remuneration of Rs.
-1.02 Crore and above p.a.
+During the year under review, there were no employees of the Company drawing remuneration of ₹ 1.02 Crore and above p.a.

-iii) Employees employed for the part of the year and were paid remuneration during the Financial Year 2021-22 at a rate which in aggregate was not less than eight lakh and fifty thousand rupees per month:
+iii) Employees employed for the part of the year and were paid remuneration during the Financial Year 2022-23 at a rate which in aggregate was not less than eight lakh and fifty thousand rupees per month:

-During the year under review, there were no employees of the Company drawing remuneration of Rs.
-8.5 Lakhs per month and above being employed for the part of the year.
+During the year under review, there were no employees of the Company drawing remuneration of ₹ 8.5 Lakhs per month and above being employed for the part of the year.